Glenn Hegar

 SEC.
 312.002(c-1)

-If the proposed agreement is changed during the 7 days leading up to the meeting, there won’t be sufficient time to send a copy of that agreement to the taxing units.
-It’s the intent of the statute that municipalities/counties send taxing units where the property is location notice of the municipality/county’s intention to enter into an agreement and a copy of the proposed agreement (i.e. the agreement that will be considered for approval at the meeting.) in accordance with Section 312.2041(a).
+No. If the proposed agreement is changed during the seven days before the meeting, there won’t be sufficient time to provide copies of that agreement to the taxing units.
+According to statute, municipalities/counties must send taxing units where the property is located a notice of their intention to enter into an agreement and a copy of the proposed agreement that will be considered for approval at the meeting in accordance with Section 312.2041(a).

 While written to address municipalities, does the “Notice of Tax Abatement Agreements to Other Taxing Units” (Section 312.2041) extend to counties as well?